 How to stop kids from lying

-As with most things, prevention is better than a cure, so adopting right from the start parenting practices that build connection and communication is hugely beneficial.
+As with most things, prevention is better than a cure.
+It’s hugely beneficial to start this process by adopting parenting practices that build connection and communication with your child rather than reprimanding them for lying.

 1. Set clear expectations